nawabahmadreshi/documentation/pages/third-party-integrations/salesforce.md

 - An article
 - A content page, like a video or image

 Once you choose one and click **Submit**, [meta tags that can be used for deep linking](/getting-started/hosted-deep-link-data/guide/) will be retrieved from your webpage.
-You will see a result indicating the mapping between your web content to your app content:
+You will see a result indicating the mapping between your web content and your app content:

 #### We think you use your web URL for deep linking